-The objective of the “Spillover-Innovation Learning Journey” imitative is to establish an inclusive cross-sectoral platform that connects internationally and equips diverse policymakers and stakeholders with the tools to integrate spillover-conscious strategies into sustainability agendas.
-This will contribute to both national, regional and global efforts toward sustainable prosperity and create momentum for embedding these considerations within sustainability frameworks.
+The objective of the “Spillover-Innovation” Learning Journey is to establish an inclusive cross-sectoral platform that connects internationally and equips diverse policymakers and stakeholders with the tools to integrate spillover-conscious strategies into policymaking processes.
+This will contribute to both national, regional and global efforts toward sustainable prosperity and create momentum for embedding these considerations within (future) sustainability frameworks.

 The Learning Journey places a strong emphasis on peer-to-peer learning, enabling the exchange of best practices, lessons learned, and key insights on spillover effects within sustainable development.
-Through multi-stakeholder engagement and interdisciplinary collaboration, the initiative seeks to develop innovative practices to consider spillover effects.
-It will also establish foundations for their integration into evolving sustainability agendas.
+Through multi-stakeholder engagement and interdisciplinary collaboration, the initiative seeks to develop innovative practices to consider spillover effects and establish foundations for their integration into evolving sustainability agendas.

 An inclusive learning and experimentation space: A dedicated environment to explore and advance strategies related to spillover effects, providing a structured setting for experimentation and knowledge exchange.